actix/actix-website/content/docs/extractors.md

 # Multiple extractors

-Actix provides extractor implementation for tuples (up to 10 elements) which elements provide `FromRequest` impl.
+Actix provides extractor implementations for tuples (up to 10 elements) whose elements implement `FromRequest`.

-For example we can use path extractor and query extractor at the same time.
+For example we can use a path extractor and a query extractor at the same time.

 ```rust
 #[macro_use] extern crate serde_derive;